NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/download-data-DI17.md

 ## Download & Uncompress the Data

 #### 1) Download
-First, we will download the data to a location on the computer.
-To download the data for this tutorial, click the blue button **Download NEON Teaching Data
+First, we will download the data sets to a location on the computer.
+To download the data for this event, click the blue buttons below.
-Subset: Data Institute 2016**.

 <div id="ds-objectives" markdown="1">